INTERSTATE HIGH SPEED RAIL ACELA PROMISE

 by Thomas Dorsey, SoulOfAmerica

 Okay … So the image below is a little misleading.
-Amtrak Acela only does 150 mph for a small number of miles.
-Lets explore why the 457-mile principal route of Amtrak since 1971, underachieves today, but is better than flying in the Northeast Corridor and has great promise in the years ahead.
+Amtrak Acela only reaches 160 mph for 24 miles.
+Lets explore why the 456-mile principal route of Amtrak since 1971, underachieves today, but is better than flying in the Northeast Corridor and has great promise in the years ahead.

 The Boston-NYC-Washington Northeast Corridor is often described as America’s most strategic region.
 It contains the largest concentration of residents, business, government, colleges, medical centers and tourists.
 It produces one quarter of America’s economic output.
 For those reasons, Congress, Presidents and the U.S. Department of Transportation (USDOT) have allocated the majority of federal railroad funds to this corridor.

-For reasons of passenger experience, its best to think of the Northeast Corridor as two strings of cities or “segments” linked by railroading since the 1830s:
+For reasons of passenger experience, its best to think of the Northeast Corridor as two strings of cities in segments linked by railroading since the 1830s:

 * Washington-Baltimore-Wilmington-Philadelphia-Newark-New York City